 If you have any college related questions about this matter please email email@example.com

 You should look for any of the following symptoms:

 If you develop symptoms while at College, you must tell a member of staff, who will isolate you in the nearest vacant room.
-The member of staff will contact the First Aid Team, who will work with colleagues to get in touch with your emergency contact for transport home.
+The member of staff will contact the First Aid Team, who will work with colleagues to either get in touch with your emergency contact for transport home, if needed.
 You will be advised to book a test as soon as possible and share the results of this with College.

 For general guidance visit:

 Please follow the normal College absence procedures by calling the student absence line on 01282 440293 or email firstname.lastname@example.org.
 Please do not contact your tutor directly.

 Close contacts will be identified via NHS Track and Trace.